dani8439/well-grounded-rubyist/sample_code/chapter_four/notes_5.md

 ## **Class or module?** ##
 When you see a construct like `Tools::Hammer`, you can't tell solely from that construct what's a class and what's a module-nor, for that matter, whether `Hammer` is a plain, old constant. (`Tools` has to be a class or module, because it's got `Hammer` nested inside it.)
 In many cases, the fact that you can't tell classes from modules in this kind of context doesn't matter; what matters is the nesting or chaining of names in a way that makes sense.
 That's just as well, because you can't tell what's what without looking at the source code or the documentation.
 This is a consequence of the fact that classes are modules-the class `Class` is as subclass of the class `Module`-and in many respects (with the most notable exception that classes can be instantiated), their behavior is similar.
 Of course, normally you'd know what `Tools::Hammer` represents, either because you wrote the code or because you've seen documentation.
 Still, it pays to realize that the notation itself doesn't tell you everything.

+## *Summary* ##
+Chapter 4 has been both a companion to and a continuation of the previous chapter on classes.
+In this chapter you've seen:

+• Modules, up close and in detail.

+• Similarities and differences between modules and classes (both can bundle methods and constants together, but modules can't be instantiated)

+• Examples of how you might use modules to express the design of a program

+• An object's-eye view of the process of finding and executing a method in response to a message, or handling failure with `method_missing` in cases where the message doesn't match a method.

+• How to nest classes and modules inside each other, with the benefit of keeping namespaces separate and clear.

+It's particularly important to take on board the way that objects resolve messages into methods: they go on a search through a succession of classes and modules.
+Objects don't themselves have methods, even though phrasing it that way is sometimes a handy shortcut.
+Classes and modules have methods; objects have the ability to traverse classes and modules in search of methods.

+Now that we're nesting elements inside each other, the next topic we should and will examine in detail is scope: what happens to data and variables when your program moves from one code context to another.
+We'll look at scope in conjunction with the related, often interwoven topic of self, the default object.